nadolualex/Quiz_Generator/README.md

 - Quizzes can only be deleted by their creators.

 ### Implementation Details:
 The implementation will be done using a Java console application.
 It will accept a series of command-line arguments that need to be interpreted.
-Complete documentation for these commands and their expected responses is provided in the document "Tema1-DocumentațieComenzi.pdf".

 ### Commands to be Processed:
 1. Create User